| | | | | | | | |

 6. Cut Dough into Pieces

-Use a smooth sharp knife to cut the dough into equal thickness.
+Use a smooth sharp knife to cut the dough into equal thickness to get individual gnocchi pieces.

 Sweet potato gnocchi dough cut into small pieces.